adamzvolanek/silver-barnacle/lecturebook/lectures/lecture04/section4_2.md

 ## Recall Our Ports

-Specifically, lets dive into the RJ-45 or more colloquially named, Ethernet jack.
+Specifically, let's dive into the RJ-45 or more colloquially named, Ethernet jack.

 ## Our Phones